-On the other hand, collective conceptualizations of empowerment have largely been ignored in school management or empowerment studies.
-Empowerment as an organizational climate brought in by the actions of leaders where employees feel the sense of freedom to freely express their opinions in the school management.
+On the other hand, collective conceptualizations of empowerment have largely been ignored in leadership empowerment studies.
+Empowerment as an organizational climate brought in by the actions of leaders where employees feel the sense of freedom to freely express their opinions in the organization.
 Thus, the sense of freedom experienced by employees in expressing their ideas and articulating their disagreements has not been paid much attention in literature till now.
 Sense of freedom is about the lack of insecurities and fears among employees about expressing their disagreements with their leaders.
-When employees begin to feel that leaders will not retaliate even when they have expressed contrarian opinions, then a sense of freedom has been achieved in the school management.
-This study attempts to bridge this literature gap by studying sense of freedom as on outcome of aesthetic school management.
+When employees begin to feel that leaders will not retaliate even when they have expressed contrarian opinions, then a sense of freedom has been achieved in the organization.
+This study attempts to bridge this literature gap by studying sense of freedom as on outcome of aesthetic leadership.

-It has been suggested that when workers are valued and the school management creates a sense of contribution among them, then they are likely to remain in the school management and unlikely to leave.
+It has been suggested that when workers are valued and the organization creates a sense of contribution among them, then they are likely to remain in the organization and unlikely to leave.
 It has also been found that those employees who have greater political skill are thought to have more chances of promotability.

 Normative commitments are greatly enhanced when effective surveillance mechanisms are put in place.
 But increasing commitment through an improvement in surveillance mechanisms often comes at the cost of rupturing the relationship between leaders and followers.
-On the other hand, when leaders are able to create a culture of excellence in the school management then that itself becomes a motivating factor for employees.
+On the other hand, when leaders are able to create a culture of excellence in the organization then that itself becomes a motivating factor for employees.
 Rather than relying on commitment and surveillance, it might be a better strategy to rely on excellence.
-Self perpetuating authority regimes may often reproduce themselves in school management and in order to rupture these regimes, a culture of contestation and refutation of domination by the elite may have to be created.
+Self perpetuating authority regimes reproduce often themselves organizations and in order to rupture these regimes, a culture of contestation and refutation of domination by the elite may have to be created.
 It is this degree of refutation that can produce a greater degree of involvement among employees.

 Leaders need to foster a sense of freedom, particularly when they are leading a creative team of experts.
 It is necessary that the values of authenticity and respect be energized in order to provide a sense of freedom to team members.
-There are several important lessons with respect to aesthetic school management that can make leaders and school management more adaptive in times of uncertainty and increased competition.
+There are several important lessons with respect to aesthetic leadership that can make leaders and organizations more adaptive in times of uncertainty and increased competition.